 The decision to suspend or exclude will be made by the headteacher and only as a last resort.
+Only the headteacher has the authority to suspend a student.

-Please refer to our suspensions and permanent exclusions policy for more information.
+Please refer to our suspensions and permanent exclusions policy for further information.

-9. Responding to misbehaviour from Students with SEND
+10. Responding to misbehaviour from Students with SEND

-9.1 Recognising the impact of SEND on behaviour
+10.1 Recognising the impact of SEND on behaviour